Nicholas Ayala

 A credit score (or FICO score) is a mathematical equation that consists of five different factors:

-5. New Credit (10%).
 Opening new accounts and having what are called ‘hard pulls’ against your credit.
-A "hard pull" in an inquiry made to assess your risk before being approved for additional lines of credit.
+A “hard pull” is an inquiry made to assess your risk before being approved for additional lines of credit.
 Every time you apply for a new credit card (like at the mall) or inquire for a loan (like a mortgage or car) can negatively drop your score.

 Keeping each of those in balance results in a high credit score.